 Ketogenic.
 Intermittent fasting.
 Low sugar.
 Mediterranean.
 Gluten free.
 If you tried it, it’s time to tell all.

-35. Compile a research summary of what to eat and why
+35. Compile a research summary of how to exercise

-Use your scientist-meets-foodie skills to create a guidebook with nutritional tips, health facts, and dietary inspiration.
+Use your scientist-meets-fitness skills to create a guidebook with training tips, health facts, and exercise inspiration.

 36. Explore public policy, ideologies, or politics